sylvanld/octoauth/README.md

 ## Quickstart

+This section help you to quickly setup a èdevelopment version of OctoAuth API using docker-compose.

-Create a folder that will contains OctoAuth assets.
+1. Create a folder that will contains OctoAuth assets.

 ```
 mkdir assets/
 ```

-Generate an RSA private key that will be used to sign JWT.
+2. Generate an RSA private key that will be used to sign JWT.

 ```
 openssl genrsa -out assets/private-key.pem 4096
 ```

-Add the following docker-compose:
+3. Create a docker-compose containing the following:

 ```yaml
 version: "3.6"